 Also this month, Canada's Public Policy Forum This link opens in a new tabreleased its final report on its work with our office in consulting with stakeholders for the historic expansion of our mandate to municipalities, universities and school boards.
 The Forum hosted roundtables for representatives of these sectors across the province, as well as a one-day conference in Toronto this past February.
 These meetings provided us with valuable feedback and an opportunity to address stakeholders' concerns about what to expect and how we work.
 We have already implemented many of their suggestions (like webinars and videos) in response.

 I was also honoured to be featured in the Law Times recently.
 As many of you know, I’m a lawyer by trade and read the Law Times regularly.

 We continue to share stories about our individual case resolutions, OMLET reports, and outreach activities in our monthly newsletter.
 Join more than 7,500 other people who receive it at the end of every month.
-And don’t forget to follow us on Twitter, like us on Facebook, join us on LinkedIn to watch for job postings, and check out our YouTube channel for all the latest.
+And don’t forget to follow us on This link opens in a new tabTwitter, like us on This link opens in a new tabFacebook, join us on LinkedIn to watch for job postings, and check out our This link opens in a new tabYouTube channel for all the latest.
 (For those of you who are new to our social media channels, we’ve developed some information about how we use these accounts and what you can expect.)

 I hope you all continue to enjoy this beautiful summer!